 Storm Reference - Introduction¶

-Storm is the query language used to interact with data in a Cortex.
-Storm allows you to ask about, retrieve, annotate, add, modify, and delete data from a Cortex.
-Most Synapse users (e.g., those conducting analysis on the data) will access Storm via the Synapse cmdr command-line interface (CLI) (see Synapse Tools - cmdr), using the storm command to invoke a Storm query:
+Storm is the query language used to interact with data in Synapse.
+Storm allows you to ask about, retrieve, annotate, add, modify, and delete data from a Synapse Cortex.
+Most Synapse users will access Synapse via the Storm command-line interface (Storm CLI) (see Synapse Tools - storm):

-This section covers the following important high-level Storm concepts:
+This section covers several important high-level Storm concepts:

 - Storm Background